 Prepare your Curriculum Vitae and personal statement.
 The CV is a source of information for preparing your MSPE and for faculty and the department chairperson in writing letters of recommendation.

-Prepare the “Unique Characteristics” section of the MSPE.
+Prepare the “Noteworthy Characteristics” section of the MSPE.

 Meet with your faculty advisor(s).